lincolnloop/django-geotagging/docs/README.rst

 You can use this reusable application in at least 2 ways.
-You can start with project embed  in the repository and extend it with other django apps or you can put geotags inside your PYTHONPATH and add it into the INSTALLED_APP.
+You can start with project embed  in the repository and extend it with other django apps or you can put geotagging inside your PYTHONPATH and add it into the INSTALLED_APP.
 `INSTALL.rst`, inside the `docs` directory, explains how to install this app.
 `TUTORIAL.rst` shows the capability of this reusable app. django-geotagging allows you to :